 A complete pelvic exam and Pap smear (for women)

-A specialized test for HPV, collected in a way similar to a Pap smear
+A specialized test for high-risk HPV (low risk should not be screened for), collected in a way similar to a Pap smear

-Biopsy of cervical tissue to make sure there are no abnormal cells that could develop into HPV-related cervical cancer; a cervical biopsy involves taking a small sample of tissue from the cervix and examining it under a microscope.
+Biopsy of cervical tissue ( if abnormal pap smear or visible abnormality) to make sure there are no abnormal cells that could develop into HPV-related cervical cancer; a cervical biopsy involves taking a small sample of tissue from the cervix and examining it under a microscope.

 Examination of the rectum

-Sometimes female patients are referred to a gynecologist (a doctor who specializes in female reproductive health) for further testing and biopsy.
+Female patients may be referred to a gynecologist (a doctor who specializes in female reproductive health) for further testing and biopsy.